GabrielFerreiraDoPrado/dio-bootcamp-java/README.md

 # About

 The project was developed during the Cloud Fullstack Bootcamp by [Digital Innovation One](https://www.dio.me/).
-It is a Bootcamp Abstraction containing, programming subjects, such as courses and masterclasses.
+It is a Bootcamp Abstraction containing programming subjects, such as courses and masterclasses.
 There is also a Dev class, a dev can subscribe to a bootcamp, this action assigns courses from the bootcamp to the dev.

 ## Objectives